Menu

 Executive Committee

-Jenny Ladd, Vice Chair
+Jenny Ladd, Chair

 Jennifer Ladd, Ed.
 D has been a philanthropic advisor as well as fundraising coach, group facilitator, and trainer on race and class issues.
 She co-founded Class Action with Felice Yeskel, www.classism.org, an organization dedicated to building world without classism.
 She is dedicated to creating resilient community by helping resources move where they are most needed.
 She was on the founding board of the Women’s Fund of Western Mass, and has served with the Peace Development Fund, Temenos, and currently works with Wellspring Cooperative’s Development Committee.
 She lives at Rocky Hill Co-housing community in Northampton, MA.

-Myra Marcellin, Clerk
+Myra Marcellin, Treasurer

 Myra serves in the local community participating in the music ministry at her church and she had served on the Board of Directors of the Boy & Girls Club Family Center up until mid-2019.
 Myra has served in the agricultural community representing Farm Credit East in various capacities and have previously served on the Massachusetts Agriculture in the Classroom Board of Directors.
 She currently serves as a Regular Trustee to the Eastern States Exposition representing the State of Massachusetts.